pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Extended limits supported

+Failsafe values supported (not hold or none)

-option=number of channels from 4 to 9.
+Option=number of channels from 4 to 9.
 An invalid option value will end up sending 9 channels.

 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8|CH9
 ---|---|---|---|---|---|---|---|---